 Even though you have already informed your waiter about your intolerances by the time your food comes out, make sure you double check!
-It’s scary how many times I have said “just to check, is this garlic, gluten and onion free?” as the plate’s being handed to me, and they look in horror and realise they forgot.
+It’s scary how many times I have said “just to check, is this garlic, gluten and onion free?” as the plate’s being handed to me, and you see the blank or worried look as they realise they forgot to relay the message.
 So don’t be afraid to ask again!

 Do you have any advice or stories on eating out on a low FODMAP diet?
 If so I’d love to hear!